iterative/mlem.ai/content/docs/command-reference/pprint.md

 ## Description

-All MLEM objects can be printed to view their metadata information.
-Since only one specific object is printed, a path to the specific MLEM object is always required.
+All MLEM objects can be printed to view their metadata.
+This includes generic metadata information such as requirements, type of object, hash, size, as well as object specific information such as `methods` for a `model` or `reader` for a `dataset`.

-> You can use [`mlem list`](/doc/command-reference/list) to list for MLEM
+Since only one specific object is printed, a `PATH` to the specific MLEM object is always required.

-> objects
+> You can use [`mlem list`](/doc/command-reference/list) to list MLEM objects.

 ## Options